tgordon62/monkey-lsp/README.md

 # monkey-lsp
-An implementation of the Language Server Protocol for the Mnkey programming langauge.
+An implementation of the Language Server Protocol for the Monkey programming langauge.